instrat-pl/pypsa-pl/README.md

 ## Introduction

-Welcome to the `PyPSA-PL` repository! `PyPSA-PL` is a set of scripts and a dataset that can be used with the `PyPSA` open energy modelling framework to analyze the mechanics of the Polish power system.
-The model was created by the Instrat Foundation and described in a trilogy of publications about the Polish coal phase-out:
+Welcome to the `PyPSA-PL` repository! `PyPSA-PL` is a set of scripts and data that can be used with the `PyPSA` open energy modelling framework to analyze the mechanics of the Polish power system.
+The model includes a unit-by-unit representation of thermal power plants, a 75-200 node 400/220 kV transmission grid, a spatial distribution of renewables based on the most comprehensive assessment available, a detailed forecast of capacity increases across several technologies based on the existing and planned project pipeline.

+PyPSA-PL was created by the Instrat Foundation and described in a trilogy of publications about the Polish coal phase-out:
 1. Czyżak, P., Wrona, A. (2021).
 Achieving the goal.
 Coal phase-out in Polish power sector.
 Instrat Policy Paper 01/2021. https://instrat.pl/en/coal-phase-out/
 2. Czyżak, P., Sikorski, M., Wrona, A. (2021).
 What’s next after coal?
 RES potential in Poland.
 Instrat Policy Paper 06/2021. https://instrat.pl/en/res-potential/
 3. Czyżak, P., Wrona, A., Borkowski, M. (2021).
 The missing element.
 Energy security considerations.
 Instrat Policy Paper 09/2021. https://instrat.pl/en/energy-security/